abarisic1509/frontend-web-temp/README.md

 ## IMPORTANT

-This package is work-in-progress and will be updated with new features in the future.
-Should you encounter any issues or hava a request for a new feature, please open an issue on Github repository
+This package is created for practice, as well for saving time on initial project setup.
+Package is work-in-progress and will be updated with new features in the future.
+All advices on how to improve it are warmly welcomed.
+Should you encounter any issues or have a request for a new feature, please open an issue on Github repository

 ## Features